HVAC Maintenance Tips to Improve Efficiency

 - Inspect the heat exchanger for cracks or corrosion.

-- Test or replace carbon monoxide detectors—crucial for heating safety.
+- Test or replace carbon monoxide detectors—as recommended by the U.S. Consumer Product Safety Commission for heating safety.

 - Insulate exposed ductwork.